 Status of This Document

-This is the meeting report of the first GNSO Council Strategic Planning Session held outside of an ICANN meeting.
-The meeting, a dedicated strategic planning session, focused on developing a work plan for the year ahead and beyond, factoring in the existing workload as well as new responsibilities of the GNSO following the IANA stewardship transition and as part of the Empowered Community.
+This is the outcome document from the 2018 GNSO Council Strategic Planning Session.
+This was the GNSO Council’s first dedicated strategic planning session and saw the Council document expectations and develop a work plan for the year ahead.
+The GNSO absorbed new responsibilities as a consequence of the IANA stewardship transition, and this three-day plenary saw the Council come to a collective understanding us to how we can better anticipate, identify, and tackle the functions we are tasked as a part of the Empowered Community.

 Table of Contents